Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Preliminaries

 Assumption~\ref{ass: hessian smooth} is standard for second-order optimization methods and is essentially the same as the \cite[Assumptions 2.5 and 2.6]{kornowski2024differentially}, but we define the different smoothness parameters at a more granular level to get more precise bounds.
-As discussed in~\cite{ghadimi2018approximation}, these assumptions are satisfied in important applications of BLO, such as model selection and hyperparameter tuning with logistic loss (or another loss with bounded gradient and Hessian) and some Stackelberg game models.
+As discussed in~\cite{ghadimi2018approximation}, these assumptions are satisfied in important applications of BLO, such as model selection and hyperparameter tuning with logistic loss (or another loss with bounded gradient and Hessian) and some Stackelberg game models. \paragraph{Differential Privacy.} Differential privacy prevents any adversary from inferring much more about any individual's data than if that data had not been used for training. \begin{definition}[Differential Privacy] Let $\varepsilon \geq 0, ~\delta \in [0, 1).$ Randomized algorithm $\A: \ZZ^{n} \to \mathcal{\mathcal{W}}$ is \textit{$(\varepsilon, \delta)$-differentially private} (DP) if for any two datasets $Z = (z_1, \ldots, z_n)$ and $Z' = (z'_1, \ldots, z'_n)$ that differ in one data point (i.e. $z_i \neq z_i'$, $z_j = z'_j$ for $j \neq i$) and any measurable set $S \subset \XX$, we have \end{definition} Algorithmic preliminaries on DP are given in Appendix~\ref{app: privacy prelims}.